selkovjr/gt-2-thermistor-experiment/README.md

 It is clearly exponential.
 It does not matter that it has a wrong sign and is 20 times too small.
 Using a scaled version of this function to adjust thermocouple measurments reduces Steinhart-Hart residuals by an order of magnitude, completely eliminating the squiggle (and thereby confirming my suspicion about its origin).

-The following model fit incorporates probe temperature adjustment with a 'realistic' approximation &mdash; the one that is a function of Kelvin temperature:
+The following model fit incorporates probe temperature adjustment with the 'realistic' approximation plotted in the above graph &mdash; the one that is a function of Kelvin temperature:

 ![adjusted model!](SH-fit.corrected.png)